Event Management

 Elizabeth Halpenny, University of Alberta, Canada

-Marcus Hansen, Liverpool Johyn Moores University, UK
+Marcus Hansen, Liverpool John Moores University, UK

 Luke Harris, University of Birmingham, UK